 In fact, having more than one card lowers your credit utilization ratio because you have more credit available to you.
 This is great for your credit scores as long as you don’t charge up the cards too much.

 Having several credit cards, can, however, decrease your score if you open too many accounts in a short period of time.
 Part of your credit score is determined by “new credit,” accounting for a full 10%.

 Each time you open a new credit card or apply for a loan, it shows up in the “Inquiries” section of your credit report and stays there for two years.

-Remember that retail cards at store chains also count in this section, so be wary of opening several accounts just to get a small discount or one-time bonus at a store you rarely visit.
+Remember that retail cards at store chains also count in this section, so be wary of opening several accounts just to get a small discount or a one-time bonus at a store you rarely visit.

 Finally, another 10% of your credit score considers the different types of credit you have.
-If you have several credit cards or other types of revolving credit, but little or no installment loans like a mortgage or car payment, your credit score could suffer even more.
+If you have several credit cards or other types of revolving credit, but little or no installment loans like a mortgage or car payment, your credit could suffer even more.